microsoft/AzureMonitorCommunity/README.md

 The content in this repo uses KQL (Kusto Query Language).
 To get started with queries see [this article](https://docs.microsoft.com/azure/azure-monitor/log-query/get-started-queries).

 ### Need help writing queries?
-This repo has many examples that you'll likely want to edit to fit your exact scenario.
+This repo has many examples that you may want to edit to fit your exact scenario.
 If you're not sure how to do that - post your question on our [community forum](https://techcommunity.microsoft.com/t5/azure-monitor/bd-p/AzureMonitor).

 ## Have a wish or a question?
 Use [Issues](https://github.com/microsoft/AzureMonitorCommunity/issues) to call us out on missing content or something else we should improve